Women in Egypt

+History

 Women in ancient Egypt

 Women were stated lower than men when it came to a higher leader in the Egyptian hierarchy counting his peasants.
 This hierarchy was similar to the way the peasants were treated in the Middle Ages.
 As children, females were raised to be solely dependent upon their fathers and older brothers.
 When women married, they depended on their husbands to make all decisions, while the women themselves were depended upon to carry out household chores.

-Married Egyptian women were expected by their husband's families to bear children, but particularly males.
-It was common for married couples to continue to reproduce until bearing at least two sons.
-Barrenness was considered a severe misfortune for Egyptian women, as well as the inability to produce male offspring.
-Women who had only bore females were given derogatory names, such as "mothers of brides".
-A family with well-grown sons was considered to have decent security.
-An Egyptian woman was thought to be at the peak of her power when her sons had married because she automatically acquired the control over the newly growing families of her sons.

 Women have traditionally been preoccupied with household tasks and child rearing and have rarely had opportunities for contact with men outside the family.
 Royal Egyptian women had great impact on Egyptian Society.
 Queen Tiye, the grandmother of King Tut was so enmeshed in politics that neighboring King Mitanni wrote to her to ensure good will between their people when her son Akhenaten ascended to the throne.
 Queen Aahmose was awarded the golden flies for military valor.

 Cleopatra and Nefertiti were among the better known rulers in Egyptian society.
 Cleopatra was known to have ruled with Marc Antony around 31 BC and she was also the Co-regent of her two husband-brothers and her son.
 Nefertiti was the chief wife of an Egyptian pharaoh, Amenhotep IV.
 Nefertiti was known to be an active Egyptian woman in society, as well as her children.
-In addition to female Egyptian rulers, Hatshepsut usurped the throne and reigned in Egypt as pharaoh from about 1503 to 1480 B.C.
+In addition to female Egyptian rulers, Hatshepsut usurped the throne and reigned in Egypt as pharaoh from about 1479 to 1458 B.C.
 She based most of Egypt's economy on commerce.